Why Nothing Can Beat Private Guitar Instruction

-So the gist of it is that taking private instruction: you progress much more quickly, get personalized attention, get constant guidance directed towards you only, feel like you are in a more caring, safer learning environment and get a lot more out of the lessons.
+The gist of it is that taking private instruction: you progress much more quickly, get personalized attention, get constant guidance directed towards you only, feel like you are in a more caring, safer learning environment, and get a lot more out of the lessons.

 However: there are some disadvantages too.
 One of the main disadvantages to one-on-one instruction is that it is more expensive than classroom education.
 Another disadvantage is that you are not getting the benefits of being exposed to the fear of having to perform in front of your peers, which is a great learning experience.
 No tougher audience than your classmates in a guitar class.
 It’s great preparation for a later musician’s life.

 Nevertheless, those few disadvantages are negligible compared to all the advantages you get out of personalized instruction.
 The extra cost is most definitely worth the much stronger results, training, and progress you get in return, and the psychology of dealing with performance anxiety, gets mastered just by being out there and performing in front of your friends till you feel confident enough to play in front of strangers.

 Hit me up anytime at email@example.com if you have any questions, or if you would like to book a lesson.

 These free lessons are cool, but you will never experience the progress, joy, and results that my students experience in lessons when you’re learning by yourself from blogs and videos.

 That is why people take lessons: way better results and progress, much more complete information, exposed to way more creative ideas than you can get from a blog or YouTube video.

 There is only so much that self-study can accomplish.